SerhatKumas/FrontendDev--TypingTextAnimation/README.md

 - Text is coming to the screen with typing animation
 - Any amount of the parameter or text can be given to the algorithm
+- It can be used as a companent in any part of page
+- This code is taken from a template and developed in a way that wanted to be used